Well… “Do you need hearing aids?”

 Simply- Hearing aids provide audibility for the sounds that have been missing

 Hearing the sentence correctly the first time means that you will (most likely)* say goodbye to:

 - Auditory fatigue (less mental gymnastics to work out what was said).

-After wearing hearing aids for a while you may notice you are more relaxed and confident in social situations and in general conversation:
+After wearing hearing aids for a while, you will notice you are more relaxed and confident in social situations and general conversation: